-Get involved in an environment focused on knowledge exchange and constant learning opportunities.
-Connect with founders, investors, and entrepreneurs at over 100 events yearly, and engage in important discussions.
+Get involved in a vibrant environment of knowledge exchange and continuous learning.
+Connect with founders, fellow investors and entrepreneurs at 150+ events across Switzerland and take part in key discussions.

 SSA Key Numbers